ibi-group/otp-middleware/docs/trip-monitoring.md

 The `ItineraryChecker` class contains the logic for the Leg ID method.
 Transit legs are fetched using OTP's `leg` GraphQL query for a particular day.
 Returned legs, if found, contain real-time delays or alerts.
-Legs are queried using a leg id, which is a hash used by OTP to quickly lookup a leg.
+Legs are queried using a leg id, which is a hash used by OTP to quickly look up a leg.
 A leg id combines the date, service id, and from and to places of a transit leg.

 If all transit legs are found by querying leg ids, an itinerary is reconstructed by attempting to fit the